1. Health is a state of physical, mental and social wellbeing, not just the absence of disease or infirmity.

 3. A Victorian health and wellbeing strategy that identifies and addresses systemic barriers to health and wellbeing.

 4. The identification and implementation of measures to reduce the promotion of alcohol and processed food and drinks to children.

 5. Better emergency management and adaptation planning to prepare for and respond to the health risks posed by climate change.

 6. All state government workplaces, including schools, to promote healthy food choices and physical activity.

 7. All major industrial and infrastructure developments to require comprehensive and independent public health impact assessments, and health and wellbeing objectives to be incorporated into our planning legislation.

-8. Targeted investment in organisations developed and controlled by Aboriginal and Torres Strait Islander people to improve the health outcomes of Aboriginal and Torres Strait Islander people.
+8. Targeted investment in organisations developed and controlled by First Nations people to improve the health outcomes of First Nations people.

 9. Increased vaccination coverage to prevent outbreaks of all vaccine preventable diseases.